-Madrid is a melting pot of typical food from every region of Spain.
-Andalusian bars boasting great gazpacho sit alongside Galician restaurants advertising heaping plates of pulpo a feira (Galician-style octopus).
-Don’t get too caught up in food from other regions, though!
-Madrid’s own typical food is well worth your time.
-No trip to the Spanish capital would be complete without tasting at least a few of these typical foods in Madrid.
+Spain’s capital city is a melting pot of typical food from every region of the country.
+Andalusian bars boasting refreshing gazpacho and salmorejo sit alongside Galician restaurants advertising heaping plates of pulpo a feira (Galician-style octopus).
+It’s possible to eat your way around Spain without ever leaving Madrid.

 1. Cocido Madrileño

-The most common take on this traditional Spanish stew usually consists of a flavorful broth full of vegetables, chickpeas, chorizo sausage and pork.
+The most common take on this traditional Spanish stew usually consists of a flavorful broth full of vegetables, chickpeas, chorizo sausage, and pork.
 The stew simmers for upwards of four hours, creating a blend of heavenly, robust flavors that make for the ideal cure to Madrid’s wintry weather.

 2. Huevos Rotos

-This typical Madrid dish is a plate of freshly fried potatoes, which are fried in Spanish olive oil and tossed with sea salt.
+This typical Madrid dish is a plate of potatoes which are freshly fried in Spanish olive oil and tossed with sea salt.
 The potatoes are topped with perfect over-easy eggs.
-Depending on where you go, you’ll either break the yolks with the crusty edge of a piece of bread or your server will break them, often at the table.
+Depending on where you go, you’ll either break the yolks with the edge of a crusty piece of bread or your server will break them, often at the table.

 3. Bocadillo de Calamares

 No trip to Madrid is complete without tasting the city’s most famous sandwich: the bocadillo de calamares, or fried squid sandwich.

 4. Callos a la Madrileña

 This smoky, savory stew has been a popular cold-weather dish in Spain’s bars and taverns for hundreds of years.
-The first recipes for callos date back to the 16th century!
-The hearty stew is usually tinted red from the paprika.
-You can find it in most bars and restaurants throughout the capital city during the winter months.
+In fact, the first known recipes for callos date back to the 16th century!
+Today, you can find it in most bars and restaurants throughout the capital city during the winter months.

 5. Churros con Chocolate